IPConvergence/substrateDev-Exervices/README.md

 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:

+!!
+This has been adapted to run on M1 ship for Mac Book Pro.
+!!
+Issue is just with rocksdb issue on M1 -> so a special compiled version for M1 is used.

 ## Getting Started

 Follow the steps below to get started with the Node Template, or get it up and running right from your browser